List of Belgrade neighbourhoods and suburbs

 Belgrade, the capital city of Serbia, is divided into seventeen municipalities, of which ten are urban and seven suburban.
 In this list, each neighbourhood or suburb is categorised by the municipality in which it is situated.
 Six of these ten urban municipalities are completely within the bounds of Belgrade City Proper, while the remaining four have both urban and suburban parts.
 The seven suburban municipalities, on the other hand, are completely located within suburban bounds.

-Municipalities of the City of Belgrade are officially divided into local communities (Serbian: месна заједница / mesna zajednica).
-These are arbitrary administrative units which on occasion correspond to the neighbourhoods and suburbs located in a municipality, though usually they don't.
+Municipalities of the City of Belgrade are officially divided into local communities (месна заједница).
+These are arbitrary administrative units which on occasion correspond to the neighbourhoods and suburbs located in a municipality, though usually they do not.
 Their boundaries often change as the communities merge with each other, split from one another, or change names, so the historical and traditional names of the neighbourhoods survive.

 In the majority of cases, especially in the old urban areas of Belgrade, the neighbourhoods and suburbs don't have firm geographical or administrative boundaries.
 This sometimes causes confusion even among Belgraders, as many have different views on where one neighbourhood or suburb ends and another begins.
 Cases of this kind of contention include: